sailorfred/acme-central/README.md

 # acme-central
-ACME client that keeps your Let's Encrypt account keys off your server
+ACME client that keeps your Let's Encrypt account keys off your server and supports centralized certificate management.
+Your cert management happens on one machine (desktop or laptop, not your web servers) allowing you to push certs to production machines via scp, chef, puppet, ansible, etc.

-The [Let's Encrypt](https://letsencrypt.org/) organization is aiming make it easy to use HTTPS with free X.509 certificates when you meet certain standardized requirements.
+The [Let's Encrypt](https://letsencrypt.org/) organization is making it easy to use HTTPS with free X.509 certificates when you meet certain standardized requirements via their certbot client.

 Unfortunately, some of those requirements for certbot make it difficult to follow secure practices.

-The [Let's Encrypt NoSudo](https://github.com/diafygi/letsencrypt-nosudo) project is a step in the right direction, but still requires manual steps and a short outage of your website.
+The [Let's Encrypt NoSudo](https://github.com/diafygi/letsencrypt-nosudo) and [acme-tiny](https://github.com/diafygi/acme-tiny) projects are a step in the right direction, but still require manual steps and a short outage of your website.

+## Motivation

-Here are some issues that this project aims to improve on:
+Here are some issues with the existing projects that this project aims to improve on:

+* Most natural for a single webserver
 * Let's Encrypt account private key is present on the web server
-* Certbot modifies your webserver configuration
+* Certbot in auto mode modifies your webserver configuration
-* Certbot installs software on your machine
+* Certbot in auto mode installs software on your machine
-* A web server is briefly run on your domain, bringing down your site
-* Root access is required
-* Does not easily support multiple accounts
+* Do not easily support multiple Let's Encrypt accounts

+Here are the acme-central features that help:

+* Easily customizable methods for pushing challenges and certificates to web servers to fit your environment.
+* Multiple web servers easily supported.
+* Small code base (~300 SLOC) for easy auditing.
+* Small dependency set - Most Linux boxes already have bash, openssl, python, make, awk, and ssh.
+Mac only needs make installed.

+## Expected use case for acme-central user

+Separation of certificate management from web servers - one management machine that holds the Let's Encrypt account private key and performs the certificate management vs. the web servers that get the challenge files and certificates pushed to them.

 ##Requirements